zzhangjii/learning-library/lab-guides/LabGuide400.md

   ![](images/400/49.PNG)

 - The canvas is populated with a default layout and the **List View** item should be highlighted).
 If it's not, select it in the Page Structure section.
-In the Properties area if you don't see the `Add Data` option then select the icon all the way over on the right.
-Then Click **Add Data**.
+In the Properties area if you don't see the `Add Data` option then select the `Quick Start` icon all the way over on the right.
+Then click **Add Data**.
 We will associate this List View with data from one of our REST endpoints.

   ![](images/400/50.PNG)